 Which is why I set out to say no to more things this year.
-Here are some lessons I learned along the way:
+Here are some lessons I learned along the way about saying no:

 It requires taking time to intentionally reflect

-My plan to say no to more things was first inspired by a podcast I listened to for therapist entrepreneurs that warned against the dangers of “shiny object syndrome” when running a business.
+My plan to say no to more things was first inspired by a podcast I listened to for entrepreneurial minded helping professionals that warned against the dangers of “shiny object syndrome” when running a business.